meilisearch/documentation/create/faq.md

 - The number of different words present in the dataset

 :::tip
-Beware heavily multi-lingual datasets and datasets with many unique words, such as IDs or URLs.
-If you do have ID or URL fields, [make them non-searchable](/reference/api/searchable_attributes.md#update-searchable-attributes).
+Beware heavily multi-lingual datasets and datasets with many unique words, such as IDs or URLs, as they can slow search speed and greatly increase database size.
+If you do have ID or URL fields, [make them non-searchable](/reference/api/searchable_attributes.md#update-searchable-attributes) unless they're useful as search criteria.
 :::

-#### How does hardware affect search speed?
+### Search Speed

 Because MeiliSearch uses a [memory map](/reference/under_the_hood/storage.md#lmdb), **search speed is based on the ratio between RAM and database size**.
 In other words: